 Additionally, carbon fibre is used extensively inside, the central transmission tunnel, door cards, dashboard inserts and steering wheel.

 Optioned from new with front axle lifting system, track telemetry and track cameras, this example has all the desirable options ticked.
 Further options include the sports exhaust, passenger seat fire extinguisher in Alcantara, body-coloured mirrors and the nero opaco Cavallino at the rear of the car.

 This stunning example presents a rare opportunity to acquire an elegantly specified Laferrari.
-First registered in the UK in September 2016, this 1 Owner example has covered just 2,000 miles from new.
+This UK supplied example was first delivered in January 2016 and has since covered just 160 miles from new.
 Dry stored with us in our secure facility and with up to date service invoices, this example will return to the main dealer for its scheduled annual maintenance as part of the sale.